 This tentative roadmap is built by the GlobaLeaks team in order to try to respond to main users’ needs.
-Please get sure that the need of your projects and users are well represented on the project Ticketing System.
-If your organization could fund the development of parts of this roadmap please write us at email@example.com
+Please get sure that the needs of your projects and users are well represented on the project Ticketing System.
+If your organization could fund the development of parts of this roadmap please write us at firstname.lastname@example.org

 GlobaLeaks is free, open source software enabling anyone to easily set up and maintain a secure whistleblowing platform.